 - It comes from a real person.

 We couldn’t find anything to dislike in this email.
-The social links are clearly visible, and there’s a callout box showing how people subscribed and why they should remain on the list.
-That’s why we think the Envira welcome email is an example of good practice.
+The social links are visible, and there’s a callout box showing how people subscribed and why they should remain on the list.
+That’s why the Envira welcome email is an example of good practice.

 6. GSuite